 - When deciding on the concrete fieldwork start and end dates in a country try, as far as possible, to take national context into account.
-Major holiday seasons could be problematic in some countries, although in other countries this might be a good time to find people at home. - Try to minimise interference by other competing large scale surveys conducted by the survey organisation during the same period (see Section 2.3). - Ensure that optimal use is made of the agreed upon fieldwork period.
+Major holiday seasons could be problematic in some countries, although in other countries this might be a good time to find people at home. - Try to minimise interference by other competing large scale surveys conducted by the survey organisation during the same period (see Section 3.3). - Ensure that optimal use is made of the agreed upon fieldwork period.
 In particular, try to ensure that interviewers will work in all areas from the very beginning of the fieldwork period.

-4 Minimising the number of refusals
+5 Minimising the number of refusals

 In face-to-face surveys, refusals are often the main factor behind nonresponse (Stoop et al., 2010).
 This is especially worrying when reasons for refusal are related to the topic of the survey (e.g., those not interested in politics more often refuse to cooperate in surveys on political issues).
 There are many studies on reasons for refusal, and how to minimise refusal and maximise cooperation (see 7.3.5).
-Here we will focus on five survey design issues:1) the use of advance letters, 2) recruitment mode, 3) incentives for (potential) respondents, 4) doorstep interaction and 5) refusal conversion.
-The important issue of interviewer training in persuasion strategies and refusal avoidance has already been discussed in Sections 2.1 and 2.2.
+Here we will focus on five survey design issues: 1) the use of advance letters, 2) recruitment mode, 3) incentives for (potential) respondents, 4) doorstep interaction and 5) refusal conversion.
+The important issue of interviewer training in persuasion strategies and refusal avoidance has already been discussed in Sections 3.1 and 3.2.
+The effectiveness of different approaches to enhance response rates may well vary between different countries with different norms, cultural settings, geography, and traditions (see Johnson et al., 2010).
+The CST is available to discuss or advise on fieldwork procedures to be adopted within particular countries.